 You can find more information on selecting the best bike for 5-year-olds here.

 Is A 20-Inch Bike Too Big For A 5-Year-Old?

 A 20-inch bike can be a tad big for a 5-year-old kid.
 A 16-inch bike would be a much better fit.

 However, age is not the ideal factor to assess the sizing of the bike for a kid.

-A 16 inch bike is the perfect size for a 5-year-old boy or girl.
+A 16-inch bike is a perfect size for a 5-year-old boy or girl.

 Balance bikes are great for making the transition to pedal bikes.